 - When relevant International meetings are held in the UK, the Society may suspend/merge its meeting to avoid clashes.

-The Society issues a twice yearly Newsletter in Summer and Winter that is sent to all members and is also published on the web.
+The Society issues an annual Magazine that is sent to all members and is also published on the web.
 Contributions/suggestions are welcome and should be submitted to the Newsletter Editor.

-The Society maintains a website with domain name www.bscb.org for the convenience of members and for the purposes of publicizing the Society and the subject of Cell Biology more broadly.
-Contributions are always welcome by the Website Co-ordinator.
+The Society maintains a website with domain name www.bscb.org for the convenience of members and for the purposes of publicising the Society and the subject of Cell Biology more broadly.
+Contributions are always welcome by the Web and Social Media Officer.